patchstack/documentation/src/content/docs/Patchstack App/Account settings/billing-invoices.md

 sidebar:
   order: 9.2
 ---
-On the **Billing & Invoices** page you can see the information about your plan; when is the next billing date and download invoices.
+On the **Billing & invoices** page you can see the information about your plan; when is the next billing date and download invoices.

 By scrolling down, you see general data about your invoices and download these as PDF files.